-Mark Jenkins was has served on our Board since April 2020.
-Mr. Jenkins has also served on the board of directors of TCG BDC II since April 2020.
-Mr. Jenkins is a Managing Director of Carlyle and Head of Carlyle Global Credit at Carlyle.
-Prior to joining Carlyle in 2016, Mr. Jenkins was a Senior Managing Director at Canada Pension Plan Investment Board ("CPPIB") where he was responsible for leading CPPIB's Global Private Investment Group with approximately CAD \$56 billion of assets under management.
+Mark Jenkins has served on our Board since April 2020.
+Mr. Jenkins has also served on the board of directors of CARS since April 2020 and on the board of trustees of CSL III since June 2021.
+Mr. Jenkins is a Managing Director and Head of Global Credit.
+He is also a member of Carlyle's Management Committee.
+Prior to joining Carlyle in 2016, Mr. Jenkins was a Senior Managing Director at CPP Investment Board ("CPPIB") where he was responsible for leading CPPIB's Global Private Investment Group with approximately CAD\$56 billion of assets under management.
 He was Chair of the Credit Investment Committee, Chair of the Private Investments Committee and also managed the portfolio value creation group.
-While at CPPIB, Mr. Jenkins founded CPPIB Credit Investments, which is a multistrategy platform making direct principal credit investments.
-He also led CPPIB's acquisition and oversight of Antares Capital and the subsequent expansion in middle market direct lending.
-Prior to joining CPPIB, he was the Managing Director and Co-Head of Leveraged Finance Origination and Execution for Barclays Capital in New York.
-Before Barclays, Mr. Jenkins worked for 11 years at Goldman Sachs & Co. in senior positions within the Fixed Income and Financing groups in New York.
+While at CPPIB, Mr. Jenkins founded CPPIB Credit Investments, which is a multi-strategy platform making direct principal credit investments.
+He also led CPPIB's acquisition and oversight of Antares Capital and the subsequent expansion in middle-market lending.
+Prior to CPPIB he was Managing Director, Co-Head of Leveraged Finance Origination and Execution for Barclays Capital in New York.
+Before Barclays, Mr. Jenkins worked for 11 years at Goldman Sachs & Co. in senior positions within the Fixed Income and Financing Groups in New York.
 He served on the boards of Wilton Re, Teine Energy, Antares Capital and Merchant Capital Solutions.
 Mr. Jenkins' depth of experience in investment management and capital markets, intimate knowledge of the business and operations of Carlyle's Global Credit investment platform, and experience as a director of other companies in the financial services sector provides our Board with valuable insight.